top of page

 The Stress Control Mindset Measure (SCMM) measures the extent a person believes that the consequences of stress can be enhancing and the extent a person can use these stress enhancing consequences (Keech et al., 2021).
 The SCMM consists of 15 items and four subscales: learning and growth (4 items), performance/productivity (4 items), health/vitality (4 items), and general subscale (3 items).
 A total score can also be calculated.
 Total SCMM is negatively associated with somatic symptoms and perceived stress and positive associated with better psychological and physical well-being (Keech et al., 2021).

-Authored by Darwin Guevarra, PhD.
-Reviewed by Susanne Fischer, PhD, University of Zurich, Nikola Stenzel, PhD, Psychologische Hochschule Berlin, Johannes Laferton, PhD, Health and Medical University Potsdam, and Alia Crum, PhD, Standford University.
+Author(s) and Reviewer(s): Prepared by Darwin Guevarra, PhD.
+Reviewed by Susanne Fischer, PhD, Nikola Stenzel, PhD, Johannes Laferton, PhD, Alia Crum, PhD, and Chris Kilby, PhD.

 bottom of page